ronnyml/snowplow-wiki/setup-guide/2a-setup-a-tracker/ios-tracker/iOS-Tracker-Setup.md

 cp Reachability.{h,m} ../MyObjcApp/MyObjcApp/
 ```

+Now add the `Reachability.{h,m}` files to your project by:

+* Right-clicking on your `MyObjcApp` folder in XCode
+* Selecting Add Files to "MyObjcApp"...
+* Selecting both Reachability files and adding them

 Once you have added the `.h/m` files to the project:

 * Go to `Projects->TARGETS->Build Phases->Link Binary With Libraries`